letuanGithubVn1/Restaurant-Tips-Analysis/README.md

 ## 🎯 Main Objectives
 - Explore the dataset and its distributions.
 - Analyze the relationships between features and tip amounts.

+## 📈 Kết quả chính
+After exploring the data across variables like smokers, time, sex, day,..., we found some interesting things:

+- Smokers don’t necessarily tip more than non-smokers.
+- Men also don't tend to tip more than women.
+Or Male smokers tip more than male non-smokers .
+- There's a noticeable difference in tip amounts between lunch and dinner.
+And Tips tend to be higher on weekends.